department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-same-day">How long will it take to start getting help once I contact VA?</button>
 <div id="questions-same-day" class="usa-accordion-content">

-We offer same-day services to make sure we can either address your mental health need, or schedule the right follow-up care, on the day you reach out to us.
-This will depend on how urgent your needs are, and the level of treatment you're looking for.
+You'll start receiving help the day you reach out to us.
+We offer same-day services to make sure we can either address your mental health need, or schedule the right follow-up care, right away.
+The specific care you receive will depend on how urgent your needs are and the level of treatment you're looking for.

 **Same-day services may include care such as:**
 - Meeting face-to-face with a VA provider (including walk-in appointments at a clinic or urgent care center)
 - Having a telehealth or video care appointment with a VA provider
-- Talking by phone with a nurse who can offer medical advice (called nurse triage)
+- Talking by phone with a nurse who can offer medical advice (called "nurse triage")
 - Communicating with a VA health care provider through Secure Messaging
 - Scheduling a future appointment
 - Getting a prescription filled